mageplaza/magento-2-russian-language-pack/README.md

 Follow this guide to [Flush Cache on your Magento 2 store](https://www.mageplaza.com/kb/how-flush-enable-disable-cache.html)

-## 3. How to active Russian language pack
+## 3. How to Active the Russian language pack

 Now time to active the Russian language pack for your Magento 2 store.
 From Magento 2 admin panel, navigate to `Stores > Configuration > General > Locale Options`
 ![{{Magento 2 Russian language pack}}](https://cdn.mageplaza.com/media/general/aPSUA0l.png)